Campbell College: History

 The author C.S.
 Lewis, who grew up nearby, attended the school for two months, but was withdrawn because of a serious respiratory illness and sent to Malvern (Cherbourg School), famous at the time for treating people with lung problems.
 The gas lamppost on the school drive is claimed to have been the inspiration for that mentioned in Lewis' The Lion, the Witch and the Wardrobe, though some sources state a lamppost in Crawfordsburn Country Park was the inspiration.
 Still others believe that the gas lamps in the lower area of the woods on the Malvern Hills above the town were his inspiration.
 Lewis claimed in his autobiography Surprised by Joy that Campbell retained the character of an English public school before to the reforms of Arnold.

 Several Campbell students have been involved in filmmaking.
 These include William MacQuitty (A Night to Remember), Andrew Eaton (Resurrection Man), Nick Hamm (The Hole), Dudi Appleton (The Most Fertile Man in Ireland), and Mark Huffam (Saving Private Ryan).
 A collection of Lepidoptera by Thomas Workman is displayed in the school.

 On 27 October 2016, the President of Ireland, Michael D. Higgins visited Linen Hall Library for the first time.
 A choir combining students from Holy Cross Boys' Primary School and Campbell College performed at the special event.

+During 2018, the college began an extended project provided by the National Lottery and the Heritage Lottery Fund.
+The Men Behind the Glass was established in order to commemorate and remember the 127 pupils and staff who gave their lives during the First World War.
+It involved to imbedding of over 100 photographs of the young men of the college who died; these photos will be preserved forever with help from PRONI.
+An exhibition and website were also established as part of the project to tell the stories of the extraordinary Old Cambellians.
+To mark the 100th anniversary of Armistice Sunday, the school also produced a musical of the same title as the project.
+The production was written by Mrs Elizabeth McIlvenney (head of drama, in the college) in cooperation with Dr David Catherwood (previous head of music and composer in residence).
+McIlvenney wrote the script while Catherwood composed the music.
+The production was a huge success with 3 performances seeing an audience of over 600 people.

 School houses

-Currently there are six houses for day boys and one boarding house and these form the focus for participation across the curriculum.
-School houses are named after former masters and those of importance in the life of the school and play an integral part in everyday life in the school.
-The names of the current houses and their respective colours are:
+Currently there are six houses for day boys and two boarding houses, which form the focus for participation across the curriculum.
+School houses are named after former masters and others associated with the history of the school.
+The names of the houses and their respective colours are: